solidusio-contrib/solidus_multi_domain/README.md

 2. Stores and domains can be maintained via the configuration section of the Admin interface

-2. Each store can have it's own layout(s) - these layouts should be located in your site's theme extension in the app/views/layouts/_store#code_/ directory.
-So, if you have a store with a code of "alpha" you should store it's default layout in app/views/layouts/alpha/spree_application.html.erb
+2. Each store can have its own layout(s) - these layouts should be located in your site's theme extension in the app/views/spree/layouts/_store#code_/ directory.
+So, if you have a store with a code of "alpha" you should store its default layout in app/views/spree/layouts/alpha/spree_application.html.erb

 3. Each product can be assigned to one or more stores.